 - Each “era” has its own “Buddha” (the Buddha of our time is Shakyamuni Buddha, the former Prince Siddhartha, commonly called “The Buddha”) where their teachings are available to those who wish to follow it providing the path to liberation (Shakyamuni Buddha is a Samma-sam-buddha).

 - After his awakening and despite reservations on teaching the Dharma to others because not all would be able to understand it, The Buddha, through great compassion for all sentient beings, decided to teach the Dharma anyways.
 Therefore, the current Dharma we have from Shakyamuni Buddha is the “Dharma of our Era” from the “Buddha of our Era”.

 Does all of this sound like “too much”?
-Is wanting to help everyone, even that guy who cut you off in traffic, seem beyond comprehension?
-Or does it sound like having to wait all these extremely long periods of time (kalpas) are beyond imagination?
+Is wanting to help everyone, even that guy who cut you off in traffic, seems beyond comprehension?
+Or does it sound like having to wait for all these extremely lengthy periods of time (kalpas) are beyond imagination?
 You’re not alone!

 In our current life in this Saha World, we can only move forward with a few things to remember.

 - First, we DO have the Dharma from the Buddha of our era, Shakyamuni.
 That alone is the greatest gift and most exciting thing we could ask for.
 There are many people who have not even heard the Dharma, yet you have access to it and many different teachers of it either in person or through books and the internet.
 This is a rare gift!